fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 ### authorResolver.Books implementation

-We will need to do a bit more work to retrieve a list of books for an author.
+We will need to do a bit more work to retrieve a list of books for a given author.
 From the perspective of our database the relationship between authors and books is a many-to-many relationship facilitated by means of the `book_authors` join table.
 In order to fetch books for a given author we need to add a new query to the `queries.sql` file:

 ```sql
 -- name: ListBooksByAuthorID :many